thoas/picfit/README.rst

 Build it
 --------

-1. Make sure you have a Go language compiler >= 1.3 (mandatory) and git installed.
+1. Make sure you have a Go language compiler >= 1.3 (required) and git installed.
 2. Make sure you have the following go system dependencies in your $PATH: bzr, svn, hg, git
 3. Ensure your GOPATH_ is properly set.
 4. Download it